 - Taddeo Zuccari

 Since 2016, members of the Emmanuel Community began living in and serving Trinità dei Monti – a place of education, meetings, worship, and prayer.
-A French caretaker adjusted chairs in the cordoned off main chapel, lit candles, and asked several young women who were inappropriately dressed to cover up or leave the premises.
+While I was there, a French caretaker adjusted chairs in main chapel, lit candles, and asked several young women who were inappropriately dressed to cover up or leave the premises.

 Tourists heeded the signs of silence posted throughout the church.
 It was a peaceful place to sit in contemplation.
 Outside, the street was bustling with people and lined with Maseratis and Ferraris for a flashy sports car photo shoot near the Spanish Steps.